About

 Any individual who believes they have been subjected to harassment has the right to file a complaint with the School and should do so immediately, even if it is unclear whether or not the offending behavior is considered harassment.

-In addition to adhering to Massachusetts provisions that address child welfare (see the MHS Mandatory Reporting Policy), and Miss Hall’s School policies that address harassment (see the Harassment Prevention Policies), MHS employees are expected to recognize when other instances may endanger the welfare of students.
+In addition to adhering to Massachusetts provisions that address child welfare, and Miss Hall’s School policies that address harassment, MHS employees are expected to recognize when other instances may endanger the welfare of students.
 This includes recognizing evidence or suggestions from a student regarding harming themself or others.

 All Miss Hall’s School students are covered by a No Retaliation Policy, and employees are covered by a Whistleblower Policy, which protects them if they come forward in good faith to disclose truthful information regarding any Miss Hall’s School practice, policy, activity, or employee believed to be in violation of a law, rule, regulation, or clear mandate of public policy.
 The School also will not retaliate against any student or employee who participates in an investigation relating to any school practice, policy, activity, or employee that is or is suspected to be in violation of a law, rule, regulation, or clear mandate of public policy.